nectar-cs/kerbi/docs/subclassing-mixer.md

   replicas: 3
 ```

-A generator that simply returns its values
+A generator method that prints out its values:

 ```ruby
 class MixerOne < Kerbi::Mixer